-The goal of the PhD in applied language program is to mentor students into published research.
+The goal of the PhD in the applied language and speech sciences program is to mentor students into published research.
 Our aim is to advance knowledge and further your understanding of the nature of communicative disorders, and of the various contexts of language learning, such as literacy or first and second language acquisition.
 Our active, person-centered research seeks to better understand how human communication works, how it sometimes breaks down, and how breakdowns can be remediated and/or managed.

 Theoretical Foundations & Applications

-The theoretical foundations of the PhD in speech and applied language program are based in the fields of study that are concerned with human communication.
-These include theoretical semiotics (the study of signs), linguistics, phonetics and phonology, and interaction studies such as ethnography, discourse and conversaton analysis, human narrative, qualitative research, and implementation science.
+The theoretical foundations of the PhD in the applied language and speech sciences program are based in the fields of study that are concerned with human communication.
+Fields of study include theoretical study of sign systems, linguistics, phonetics and phonology, and interaction studies such as ethnography, discourse and conversaton analysis, human narrative, qualitative research, and implementation science.

-All these fields of inquiry have in the recent past been successfully applied to furthering our understanding of the nature of communicative disorders, and of the various contexts of language learning, such as first and second language acquisition.
+These fields of inquiry have in the recent past been successfully applied to furthering our understanding of the nature of communicative disorders, and of the various contexts of language learning, such as literacy or first and second language acquisition.